What is Tinnitus?

 6. Lower Insulin Levels

 Some individuals develop tinnitus because of diabetes.
-If this is the case for you, treating diabetes by lowering insulin levels or lowering insulin resistance can also lead to tinnitus relief.
+If this is the case for you, supporting diabetes by lowering insulin levels or lowering insulin resistance can also lead to tinnitus relief.

 In some cases, tinnitus can be triggered by sudden changes in blood sugar.